Arrangements by Category(Click Below)

 Smile

-As sung by The New Tradition, Nightlife, Ringmasters and many other groups, this piece is really powerful.
+As sung by The New Tradition, Nightlife, Ringmasters, Weekend Edition, Instant Classic and many other groups, this piece is really powerful.
 You could close your shows with it or sing it in just about any other position.
 This arrangement is my all-time favorite.
-It works well for BHS, HI, etc. contests, but I am not sure about SAI.
-Continue reading Smile
+What’s more, it is contestable!
+Due to the publisher’s restrictions, you need to special-order this song from Janice Bane at the BHS.

 So Long, Mother

 This tender World War I song was debuted by champ quartet The New Tradition.
-The men’s version of this arrangement is published by the BHS.
+The men’s version of this arrangement, including learning tracks, is published by the BHS.

 Soldier Medley